Hotwrist/sshFilter/README.md

 # sshFilter
-This is a simple packet filter firewall module that filters for and blocks any outgoing packet to port number 22 (SSH)
+This is a packet filter firewall module that filters for and blocks any outgoing packet to port number 22 (SSH)

-# Simple Packet Filter Firewall (sshFilter)
+# Packet Filter Firewall (sshFilter)

-This is a basic packet filter firewall implementation that is designed to block all outgoing packets on port 22 (SSH).
-This simple tool can be useful for controlling network access on a system by filtering outgoing traffic based on port numbers.
+This is a packet filter firewall implementation that is designed to block all outgoing packets on port 22 (SSH).
+This tool can be useful for controlling network access on a system by filtering outgoing traffic based on port numbers.

 ## Features